gatsbyjs/gatsby/packages/gatsby-plugin-typescript/README.md

 ## How to customize usage

-1. Include the plugin in your `gatsby-config.js` file with the specific optinos
+1. Include the plugin in your `gatsby-config.js` file with the specific options
 1. Write your components in TSX or TypeScript.
 1. Run TypeScript directly or with a build tool.
 1. You're good to go.